cysouw/graphicalgrammar/text/german.md

 :::

 ::: {.im #lyon1897_140}
 *Satzbild* for the example from Lessing in [@last] in the analysis of Lyon [-@lyon1897: 140].
-This was Lyon's idea of the level that 15-year olds should be able to tackle in school.
+This was Lyon's idea of what 15-year olds should be able to achieve at school in the later part of the 19th Century.
 :::

 ### Utzinger (1887) *Deutsche Grammatik* {#sec:utzinger1887}